|Elliott Sound Products||Inverter AC Power Supplies|

 It is imperative that no two MOSFETs are ever on at the same time, or extremely high and possibly destructive current will flow.
 This means that there will be small glitches in the output waveform, but most loads will be unaffected.
 Some basic filtering will remove the highest harmonic frequencies, and is essential to prevent radio frequency interference.
 Snubber circuits have not been shown, nor has the fuse.

 The waveform timings described are only intended as an example.
 To optimise the peak to RMS ratio and distortion performance it will be necessary to make small adjustments to the timing of each pulse and off period.
 This will also be necessary to change the frequency - the timing of the pulses described will provide a 50Hz output.
+Changes to the transformer winding ratios and small timing modifications can be done to optimise the peak vs. RMS voltage and output distortion.
+It should be possible to get distortion below 20% with a peak to RMS ratio very close to 1.414:1 with this arrangement.

 There is another variant of the 'modified sinewave' inverter that uses low-speed pulse width modulation (PWM).
 Rather than use a switching frequency of 25kHz or so, it can be done with a frequency of around 550Hz.
 The 'sampling' frequency should be an odd harmonic of the desired fundamental frequency to ensure a symmetrical output waveform.